 SELECT student_id AS id FROM student;

-Consider These two Sample tables for further queries:
+Consider these two sample tables for further queries: Students:

 +------+--------+------+--------+-------+----------+ | id | name | age | grades | marks | Trade | +------+--------+------+--------+-------+----------+ | 1 | Luffy | 16 | A | 970 | Science | | 2 | Naruto | 18 | A | 960 | Humanity | | 3 | Zoro | 20 | A | 940 | Commerce | | 4 | Sanji | 21 | B | 899 | Humanity | | 5 | Nami | 17 | B | 896 | Science | | 6 | Robin | 20 | B | 860 | Humanity | | 7 | Goku | 27 | B | 860 | Humanity | +------+--------+------+--------+-------+----------+